swiseman/neighbor-tagging/README.md

 Updated code for [Label-Agnostic Sequence Labeling by Copying Nearest Neighbors](https://www.aclweb.org/anthology/P19-1533.pdf).
 These updates include:
 - using (recent) Huggingface libraries where possible
-- dropping out neighbor embeddings when training which lead to better performance.
+- dropping out neighbor embeddings when training

+These changes lead to a moderate but noticeable performance improvement.

 # Dependencies